Our findings in an

 - Persons from all walks of life have been targeted – in particular government critics.

 - Revelations of spyware misuse demonstrate that urgent action is needed to stop this.

-The map includes more than 260 named persons targeted by authorities from 20 different countries.
+More than 65 countries are implicated in the global trade of spyware – as exporters, clients or both.
+The map includes more than 230 named persons targeted by authorities from 21 different countries.
 In these cases, a device infection or targeting with malicious messages was detected, through research mainly conducted by CitizenLab and the Amnesty Tech.
 The map does not include the tens of thousands of individuals whose mobile numbers were identified in a leak as potential targets of NSO clients, but where due to various reasons an infection could not be checked and/or proven.
 Technical proof of infection is indeed rare and requires specific forensic software and access to the potential victim’s device.
 Therefore, this non-exhaustive selection sheds only a small light on the widespread illegal surveillance of civilians – with many more cases remaining in the dark.

 The map is organised along three categories:

 On the first map you can click on:

 - spying countries – i.e. those exposed for having misused the spyware on individuals.
 This will lead you to the

 - profile of victim, including activist, journalist, and politician or else where a device infection or targeting with spyware was proven and linked to a spying country.